 These dogs are not only even-tempered, but endlessly entertaining as well.
-Frenchies don’t need much space, and don’t have specific needs for environment besides constant attention.
+French Bulldogs don’t need much space, and don’t have specific needs for environment besides constant attention.

-They are prone to heatstroke and must be watched closely for signs of overheating in warmer climates.
+Frenchies are prone to heatstroke and must be watched closely for signs of overheating in warmer climates.
 This breed makes a wonderful family dog and warms up to everyone they meet with ease.
-Frenchies are certainly one of the best small dog breeds that are good with kids.
+French Bulldogs are certainly one of the best small dog breeds that are good with kids.

 One of the best known small dog breeds that are good with kids, the Beagle is an affectionate and curious breed.
 These dogs are very patient with children and have the stamina to keep up with them.